-Scientists have proven that chanting for 20 minutes stimulates the Vegas Nerve, which is resposible for the body's sense of well being.
+Scientists have proven that chanting for 10 - 20 minutes stimulates the Vagus Nerve, which is responsible for the body's sense of well being.
 Off course, our ancient ancestors have been telling us this for 4000 years ...

-Welcome, you have chosen Gratitude as an area upon which you would like to meditate.
-There are usually 3 reasons why we are drawn to a certain mantra:-
+Welcome friend, your inner Self has chosen GRATITUDE as an area upon which you may wish to meditate.
+There are usually three reasons why we are drawn to a certain mantra:-

 1. Because we feel we are lacking or have struggles with this area of our life.
-For instance, perhaps you you feel as though you are working really hard and are having nothing in return, or are in a relationship where you seem to be taken for granted.
+For instance, perhaps you you feel as though you are working really hard and having very little in return, or maybe you are in a relationship where you seem to be taken for granted.
 Reversely, perhaps you can not see anything to be grateful for in your life.
-If this is the case, try waking and going to sleep every evening being mindful of 3 things that you are truly grateful for.
-This might a nice warm bed, a hearty breakfast, a hot cup of tea.
+If this is the case, try waking up and going to sleep every day, being mindful of 3 things that you are truly grateful for.
+This might be a nice warm bed, a hearty breakfast, a hot cup of tea.
 Notice what happens when you recognise this gratitude and then start to build from there.

 2. Because we are sublimely happy with this part of our life.
 If this is the case & you are truly grateful, perhaps you have chosen this mantra specifically to give thanks for this vision.

 3. And lastly, because we have too much of this in our life & it is causing issues.
 For instance, if something is hurting us, is wrong for us, can harm us, we do not need to be grateful for it.
-Having said that, we can be grateful for negative experiences that show us lessons, but if you are in a toxic relationship that is not right for you, you do not need to stay out of gratitude for having a relationship.
+Having said that, we can sometimes be grateful for negative experiences that show us lessons.
+Some of us have difficulty receiving gratitude from others, preferring to give it.
+If this is the case, perhaps you might meditate on why receiving makes you feel uncomfortable.

 Amba Amba is Sanskrit & can be translated thus: